emmt/TiPi/docs/tpp.md

 * `-v` or `--version`: Print version number and exit.

+* `-w` or `--warning`: Add a warning on top of the file to prevent editing the result.

 * `--`: Indicate the end of the options.

 Some options are clearly targeted at Java code, but `tpp` can be applied to